jwflory/django-rit-grasa/docs/about/about-project.md

     This makes git diffs easier to read in PRs.
 -->

-The GRASA Events Locator is an events locator system to better connect Monroe County families to out-of-school programs in the Greater Rochester area.
+The GRASA Event Locator is an event locator system to connect Monroe County families to out-of-school programs in the Greater Rochester area.
-This application was created for the [Greater Rochester After-School Alliance](https://www.racf.org/About/Giving-Circles-Initiatives-and-Partnerships/Greater-Rochester-After-School-Alliance) by Team Platypus at the [Rochester Institute of Technology](https://www.rit.edu/).
+This application was created for the [Greater Rochester After-School Alliance](https://www.racf.org/About/Giving-Circles-Initiatives-and-Partnerships/Greater-Rochester-After-School-Alliance) and Monroe County, New York by [Team Platypus](#project-team) at the [Rochester Institute of Technology](https://www.rit.edu/).

 ## High level project description

-This takes the form of a web page containing a map that can be searched for programs.
+This takes the form of a web page containing a map that can be searched for after-school events.
-The user can then be presented with further information and registration options.
+Users are presented with further information and registration options.
-This information was originally delivered via the [Explore Monroe website](http://exploremonroeny.com/calendar) as well as a physical book, the “[Adult Guide to Youth Services](https://www2.monroecounty.gov/files/youth/Adult_Guide%202011.pdf)”, both which GRASA and the Monroe County government wish to retire due to a lack of maintenance.
+This information was originally delivered via the [Explore Monroe website](http://exploremonroeny.com/calendar) as well as a physical book, the “[Adult Guide to Youth Services](https://www2.monroecounty.gov/files/youth/Adult_Guide%202011.pdf)”, both which GRASA and the Monroe County government wish to retire due to lack of maintenance.
-Representatives from the sponsor have presented Team Platypus with several examples, including [Newark Thrives](http://youthprogramlocator.newark-thrives.org/) and the [Dallas After-School Network](http://dasn.force.com/dapf/ProgramFinder) as examples of what the final deliverable should look and function similarly to.
+GRASA representatives presented Team Platypus with several examples, including [Newark Thrives](http://youthprogramlocator.newark-thrives.org/) and the [Dallas After-School Network](http://dasn.force.com/dapf/ProgramFinder) as examples of final deliverables.

-The main highlight of the Resource Locator is the map.
+The main highlight of the GRASA Event Locator is the map.
-Similar to the [Newark Thrives Youth Program Locator](http://youthprogramlocator.newark-thrives.org/), the end user will use a search box, filter categories, and interact with the map to locate programs.
+Similar to the [Newark Thrives Youth Program Locator](http://youthprogramlocator.newark-thrives.org/), the end user uses a search box with various filters and an interactive map to locate programs.
-These will be added to the site by the providers via an account system.
-An administrator from GRASA and the Monroe County government will approve these accounts, as well as creation and revisions of new programs.
+Evemts are added to the site by providers via an account system.
-GRASA and Monroe County administrators can also add resources to a fixed Resources page.
+An administrator from GRASA and the Monroe County government approves these accounts, as well as creation and edits of an event.

-For the purposes of this project, the Resource Locator is not supported for programs beyond Monroe County.
+For the purposes of this project, the Event Locator does not support programs and events beyond Monroe County.

 ## Objectives